I believe in Inbox Zero. I always have, even before I knew it was a “thing.” That why I’m sharing how I get rid of email clutter.

 Staying on top of my emails isn’t easy, though, and if you’ve ever sent me an email…you might already know this.
 I feel like I’m always running a few days behind!
 On some days, I feel like my emails are multiplying like Gremlins…and an inbox full of email (junk mail or not!) is super stressful.

-- If you are behind on emails or have a huge amount to go through, sort emails by sender.
+If you are behind on emails or have a huge amount to go through, sort emails by sender.
 Your email provider should have this option for sorting your emails.
 Then you can see the full email chain one place.
-This way. you wont waste time answering emails that have already been resolved.
+This way you wont waste time answering emails that have already been resolved.
 This is especially helpful if you have emails that might have multiple people copied on them.
+Cutting down on junk and old emails is a big part of the process for how to get rid of email clutter.

-- Spend time on your emails every day.
-I start off my work morning by scrolling through my inbox.
+Spend time on your emails every day.
+I start off my work morning by scrolling through my inbox so I can get rid of email clutter.
 I delete everything I can delete.
 I answer the simple questions.
 I forward the customer service issues I get to customer service.
 I file away the emails that have been addressed or that I might want to keep for some reason.
 If an email is in my inbox, it needs to have a purpose.
 Right now, I have 18 emails in my inbox.
 I need to respond to several of them.
 A few of them have dates I need to write down.
 Another is an invoice I need to pay.
 As soon as I’ve completed the action items in the email, it will be filed away or deleted.

 Does this mean I never miss an email and that my response time is stellar?